 You can help

-Support hihi conservation by donating to the New Zealand National Parks and Conservation Foundation, and support the Hihi Recovery Group.
+You can help by donating to the New Zealand National Parks and Conservation Foundation, and getting involved with Hihi Conservation.

 - Volunteer with DOC or other groups to control predators and restore bird habitats.